 - Students in the process of completing a baccalaureate degree may be admitted on a provisional basis, subject to proof of degree completion, if their cumulative GPA is at least 2.7 or if the GPA in their last 60 semester or 90 quarter units are calculated at a 2.5 or higher.
 An official transcript showing degree completion must be submitted or the offer of admission will be withdrawn.

 What is the Application Deadline?

 The application period for Spring admission begins on August 1, and the application period for Fall admission begins on October 1.
 Be sure to review the application deadline webpage to verify the deadline for the term you are seeking admission.

 How Do I Apply For A Second Bachelor’s Degree Program?

 When you are ready to apply, visit Cal State Apply to submit the university admission application and pay the $55 nonrefundable application fee online by the application deadline.
 Be sure to indicate in your online application that you are seeking a “Second Bachelor’s Degree” in order to locate the program in Cal State Apply.
 Be aware that the CSU does not offer application fee waivers for applicants for second bachelor’s degree programs.
 CSULB graduates or candidates must reapply to the University under the same conditions and deadlines as all other applicants.
 We will send you a notification by email to acknowledge receipt of your application.

 Please submit one set of official transcripts from each college or university you have attended.
 Only one set of official transcripts is required, and they must be submitted to Enrollment Services.
-Transcripts from U.S. colleges and universities may be submitted electronically to ES-IDPTrans@csulb.edu.
+Official transcripts may be submitted electronically directly from a U.S. college or university to ES-IDPTrans@csulb.edu.
 Official transcripts may also be sent in a sealed envelope to the address below:

 California State University, Long Beach